TG-UserBot/TG-UserBot/README.md

 #
 ## Resources:

-- [TG-UserBot Documentations](docs): Official userbot documentations.
+- [TG-UserBot Documentations][docs]: Official userbot documentations.
 Here you can find all the help you need to get the bot up and running and can also find all the documented commands.
    - Regular maintenance of docs is not possible thus some new commands may be missing from the same.
-- [Telegram Support Group](support): Exclusive Telegram support group.
+- [Telegram Support Group][support]: Exclusive Telegram support group.
 On here you can ask for help, request a feature or provide feedback to improve the bot.Constructuive criticism is also appriciated